Space heaters that don’t blow fuses: Is that even possible? Of course, it is!

 Space Heaters that don’t blow fuses: Our Recommendations

-- 1000W Ceramic Space Heater (click here to get to amazon) – This small ceramic heater is absolutely perfect to place on your desk or on the floor to keep your feet warm in the cold time.
+- 1000W Ceramic Space Heater (click here to view it amazon) – This small ceramic heater is absolutely perfect to place on your desk or on the floor to keep your feet warm in the cold time.
 The best thing about it is, in my opinion, the price and the design.

 It neatly fits in any place and doesn’t have the typical heater look.

-This ceramic space heater is safe for your fuse because it uses a third less power compared to other space heaters.
+This ceramic space heater is safe for your fuse because it uses 30% less power compared to other space heaters.

-- Slaouwo Space Heater 1000W (click here to check the price on amazon) – This hot little buddy heats up quickly and I’ve found that it provides heats about instantly.
+- Pelonis Space Heater (click here to check the price on amazon) – This more powerful (but still safe) heater heats up quickly and I’ve found that it provides heats about instantly.

 “I always run it when I go to the shower, so nice to get out to a warm room!
 Works fast and heats the room just right!”